History

 A comprehensive plan detailing the proposals of of a Theatre and Public Library in Ayr and the upgrading of the Memorial Hall prepared by the Burdekin Cultural Executive placed before Council and then publicly circulated at the end of 1978.

-In M27arch 1980, local architects, Barrett & Associates, were comissioned to prepare plans and later that year the Ayr Shire Council agreed to proceed, provided the Executive raised $600,00 through public donations.
+In March 1980, local architects, Barrett & Associates, were comissioned to prepare plans and later that year the Ayr Shire Council agreed to proceed, provided the Executive raised $600,00 through public donations.
 Professional fund-raisers were called upon and by the end of May 1981, $850,000 had been raised and pledged.

 One of the first fundraising effors had been by the Ayr (now Burdekin) Water Festival Committee which saw them donate $20,000.